 What's the Difference Between Black and White Crappie?

 The main differences include dorsal spine count (black: 7-8, white: 5-6) and color pattern (black: irregular spots, white: vertical bars).
 Black crappie prefer clearer water with vegetation, while white crappie tolerate turbid conditions better.
+Black crappie also have a deeper, more rounded body profile compared to the more elongated white crappie.

 Can You Eat Crappie Fish?